promaster-sdk/property/README.md

 ## How to publish

 Publishing is handed by lerna.
-Run this command
+Run this command:

 ```
-yarn publish
+yarn publish-npm
 ```

-and it will call `lerna publish` which will figure out which packages has changed, ask for new versions of them, and then publish them.
+It will build the packages and call `lerna publish` which will figure out which packages has changed, ask for new versions of them, and then publish them.